agpfilho/Elastica-Gmail/README.md

 ## 🤝 Support and Contribution

 Found a bug?
 Fix it by editing the CSS file.
-If you like to merge it with mainstream, create a [pull request](https://github.com/bijanbina/Elastic2025/pulls).
+If you like it to be merged, create a [pull request](https://github.com/bijanbina/Elastic2025/pulls).

 Notice a bug but you don’t have time?
-Donate with following button.
-That let us have time to fix these bugs.
-Thanks!
+Donate with following button so we can fix it!

 <a href="https://www.paypal.com/donate/?hosted_button_id=N9LJWC4WH8ZJC">
 <img src="https://villageatithaca.org/wp-content/uploads/2020/03/paypal-donate-button.png" height="200" width="200">